heapwolf/codesurgeon/README.md

 #### uglify(options)

 ```
-`optons` {Object} a json object literal that can contain configuration options.
+`options` {Object} a json object literal that can contain configuration options.
-`optons:squeeze` {String} Applies various compression techniques.
+`options:squeeze` {String} Applies various compression techniques.
 It expects an AST (as returned by parse-js) and returns a new, compatible AST (possibly sharing structure with the original one!).
-`optons:mangle` {String} This option is careful not to affect the semantics of the code.
+`options:mangle` {String} This option is careful not to affect the semantics of the code.
 It will avoid renaming undeclared variables (which could possibly be defined in some other script), and avoid renaming names that are under the influence of a with block, or within the context of an eval call.
 ```

 Compacts and obfuscates the code.